devopsdays/devopsdays-web/content/events/2023-new-york-city/covid-19-policy.md

 * We reserve the right to ask any individual presenting symptoms to take another antigen rapid test.
 (It'll still be allergy season, there may be some people with coughs and sniffles!)

 ### Note on Changes To Policy
 We reserve the right to adjust our Health & Safety policy and will be constantly reevaluating this policy between now and the event.
 However, the Health & Safety policy will not be made any **less** restrictive 30 days prior to the event.
-If you have any questions or concerns about your ticket purchase based on our policy, please emailnew-york-city@devopsdays.org
+If you have any questions or concerns about your ticket purchase based on our policy, please email new-york-city@devopsdays.org

 Please note our policies are also subject to change depending on federal, state, and local requirements/guidelines/mandates.